sjomik2000/SolicitorSync/README.md

 + 2025.03.18 - Added 15 model cases into the database.
 + 2025.03.18 - Added Service layer business logic.
 Implemented validation for Create Case request using FluentValidation package and added ValidationMappingMiddleware for API response.
++ 2025.03.19 - Added Logging information for API requests and Cancellation token for all layers of actions down to the database.